Paul Slovic

-Paul Slovic (born 1938) is an American professor of psychology at the University of Oregon and the president of Decision Research, a collection of scientists from all over the nation and in other countries that study decision-making in times when risks are involved.
+Paul Slovic (born 1938) is an American Emeritus professor of psychology at the University of Oregon and the president of Decision Research, a collection of scientists from all over the nation and in other countries that study decision-making in times when risks are involved.
 He was also the president for the Society of Risk Analysis until 1984.
 He earned his undergraduate degree at Stanford University in 1959 and his PhD in psychology at the University of Michigan in 1964 and has received honorary doctorates from the Stockholm School of Economics and the University of East Anglia.
 He is past president of the Society for Risk Analysis and in 1991 received its Distinguished Contribution Award.
 In 1993, he received the Distinguished Scientific Contribution Award from the American Psychological Association, and in 1995 he received the Outstanding Contribution to Science Award from the Oregon Academy of Science.
 In 2016 he was elected to the National Academy of Sciences.

 Slovic studies human judgment, decision making, and risk perception, and has published extensively on these topics.
 He is considered, with Baruch Fischhoff and Sarah Lichtenstein, a leading theorist and researcher in the risk perception field (the psychometric paradigm, the affect heuristic, and "risk as feeling").

 His most recent work examines “psychic numbing” and the failure to respond to mass human tragedies.